How realistic is regime change in Iran? How and when Can it happen?

 Above all, the United States should be, as the President stated in his address to the UN, resolutely on the side of the Iranian people.
 Programmatically, two things are needed here: assuring Iranians in no uncertain terms that the U.S. will never endorse or grant legitimacy to the current despotic regime, and helping to expose the Islamic Republic’s repressive policies, human-rights violations, rampant corruption, and wanton subsidization of some of the worst terror groups on the face of the earth.
 Funding Iranian opposition groups, if needed, is one way to accomplish this.
 More important and ultimately perhaps more effective is for the U.S. to use its immense bully pulpit to publicize the Iranian people’s struggle for freedom.

-The regime is dead, and no resuscitation is possible and it will be up to the Iranian people to make this happen.
-The country is yours to take.
-Your country will not be served on a silver platter.
+The regime is dying and no resuscitation is possible so it will be up to the Iranian people to make this happen.
 You need to be active….All of you need to unite!